Csucsi99/CK3-Carthage-Flag/README.md

 # CK3-Carthage-Flag
-Hey!
-I just wanted to share the Carthaginian flag I made in Crusader Kings 3.
-The flag was inspired by the Total War Rome II Carthage faction.
+Crusader Kings 3 Carthaginian flag inspired by Total War: Rome II

+The code is in the "Flag code"